rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ### Explicit Roles 🗣️

 Defining interfaces for roles forces you to come up with a name to describe it.
 I have found that shifting your perspective to think in roles causes you to think about the model differently, which can lead to deeper insights.

+Looking at our coffeemaker example we started out with just a `CoffeeMaker` interface.
+When we created Role Interfaces for the model, we made the roles of `Boiler`, `Grinder`, `Brewer` and `Frother` explicit.
+All of which improve the model.

 As a [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) proponent I recognize this as an opportunity to deepen domain knowledge and enrich the [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
 To top it off explicit roles make the model more granular, which can aid in its comprehensibility.